fraboeni/fraboeni.github.io/_pages/research_group.md

 | J. Ihrig        | Master   | Privacy Quantification Methods      |[pdf](https://www.mi.fu-berlin.de/inf/groups/ag-idm/theseses/2021_Ihrig_MSc.pdf)|

-## Open topics
+## Open topics for collaboration

 Currently, the following topics are available:
-* Side Channel Attacks against Neural Networks (Master)
+* Side Channel Attacks against Neural Networks
-* Property Inference Attacks against Neural Networks (Master)
+* Property Inference Attacks against Neural Networks
-* Bias in AI (Bachelor/Master)
+* Bias in AI

-For a concrete description of the topics, please get in touch.
+If you are interested in collaborating in one of the topics mentioned above, please feel free to reach out.